The French Riviera (also known as Côte d’Azur) is one of the most affluent and desirable destinations in the whole country, if not the world.

 The French Riviera has an excellent healthcare system, much like the rest of France.
 Obviously, the big money found in the region means there are plenty of private hospitals, but the public ones are excellent too.

-Some notable public hospitals include the Hospital Centre Cannes, the Princess Grace Hospital in Monaco, and Cimiez Hospital in Nice.
+Some notable public hospitals include the Hospital Centre in Cannes, the Princess Grace Hospital in Monaco, and Cimiez Hospital in Nice.
 You also have private healthcare facilities like Polyclinique Saint Jean in Cagnes-sur-Mer, Institut Arnault Tzanck in Mougins, and Hopital Grasse.

-All hospitals have excellent English-speaking facilities too, making communication a bit easier.
+All hospitals have excellent English-speaking facilities, too, making communication a bit easier.
 In short, healthcare shouldn’t be a big concern when considering the French Riviera as a retirement destination.

-- Healthcare In France For Expats – how to register with public healthcare, your health insurance options and everything else you need to know to keep healthy in France.
+• Healthcare In France For Expats – how to register with public healthcare, your health insurance options, and everything else you need to know to keep healthy in France.

 Where should I live on the French Riviera?

-Choosing a retirement destination in a single city can be a challenge, let alone along 550 miles of the beautiful French coastline!
-If you want bustling city life then there are the big ones to choose from (Nice, Marseille, Saint-Tropez, etc.).
+Choosing where to live in a single city can be challenging, let alone along 550 miles of beautiful French coastline!

-- What’s It Like Living In Nice – the cost of living, the pros and cons, the highlights of the expat lifestyle, and some of the best areas to live in Nice.
+• What’s It Like Living In Nice – the cost of living, the pros and cons, the highlights of the expat lifestyle, and some of the best areas to live in Nice.

 But if you want something a bit quieter and off the beaten track, here are some suggestions for the best places to live in Côte d’Azur.